Explicit Riemann-Roch spaces in the Hilbert class field: Pad e approximants

 Given $r$ in $\bA$, $a_0\not = 0$ in $\cL (E_0)$ and $a_1$ in $\cL (E_1)$ such that

-we say that $(a_0, a_1)$ is a {\bf Pad\'e approximant} of $r$ and call $a_0$ a {\bf denominator} for $r$.
+we say that $(a_0, a_1)$ is a {\bf Pad\'e approximant} of $r$ and we say that $a_0$ is a {\bf denominator} for $r$.
 Denominators for $r$ are non-zero $a_0$ in $\cL (E_0)\subset \bA$ such that Equivalently Denominators are thus non-zero solutions of a $\bK$-linear system of equations.
-We note that this is not a $\bK[G]$-linear system in general.
+We note that this is not a $\bK[G]$-linear system in general because multiplication by $r$ is not $\bK[G]$-linear.
 In Section \ref{sec:splitc} we show that one can be a bit more explicit in some cases.
-We consider the problem of computing Padé approximants in Section \ref{sec:wied}.
+We consider the problem of computing Pad{\'e} approximants in Section \ref{sec:wied}.